WickwarOutOfSchoolClub/WOOSC-Website/content/information/opening_times/index.md

 The majority of our children attend sessions regularly, however, adhoc (Casual or Holiday Club) sessions are also available and are dependent on the number of children attending any one session.

-Payment for adhoc sessions MUST be made in advance.
+Payment for adhoc sessions MUST be made in advance via https://bookwhen.com/woosc

 {{< line_break >}}
 {{< line_break >}}